teretzdev/linkedIn_auto_jobs_applier_with_AI/README.md

 This file defines your job search parameters and bot behavior.
 Each section contains options that you can customize:

+- `exportFormat: [pdf/html]`
+  - Specify the format for exporting the resume.
+Choose between `pdf` or `html`.
+  - Example: `exportFormat: pdf`

+- `exportLocation: [path/to/export/directory]`
+  - Specify the directory path where the exported resume will be saved.
+  - Example: `exportLocation: /path/to/export/directory`

 - `remote: [true/false]`
   - Set to `true` to include remote jobs, `false` to exclude them